 DCS Group (UK) Ltd was established in 1994 and has since grown to become the UK's largest distributor of health, beauty and household brands.
-We operate across two facilities, one Manufacturing business in Stratford and a Head Office in Banbury.
-We sell some of the biggest global brands and believe that valuing and empowering individuals is critical to that success.
-That is why we strive to find and develop talented people while creating a world class culture in which they can flourish, and deliver excellence for our customers.
-By doing so we have achieved an industry leading 99.5% service level and are dedicated to continuously meet the demands of our customers and suppliers.
+We sell some of the biggest global brands and believe that valuing and empowering individuals is critical to that success, as well as being consumer, insight and data-led in everything we do.
+That is why we strive to find and develop talented people while creating a world class culture in which they can flourish and deliver excellence for our customers.